Bluidy Mackenzie

 He was interred, yes, but laid to rest, no.

-The burial place of Bluidy Mackenzie became by popular repute the least restful and most unquiet grave in Scotland.
-From the bowels of the Mausoleum, the poltergeist emerges nightly to roam Greyfriars Kirkyard, where it has become almost as popular a tourist attraction as the spirit of Greyfriars Bobby, the rather vapid SkyeTerrier who stayed faithfully and boringly beside his master’s grave for some fourteen years.
-By contrast, Bluidy Mackenzie is hyperactive, constantly out and about, patrolling the kirkyard, scaring the living daylights out of tourists and children, and earning untold profits for the organisers of Olde Edinburgh Ghost Tours.
+The burial place of Bluidy Mackenzie subsequently became by popular repute the least restful and most unquiet grave in Scotland.
+To this day, from the bowels of the Mausoleum, Mackenzie’s poltergeist emerges nightly to roam Greyfriars Kirkyard, where it has become almost as popular a tourist attraction as the shade of Greyfriars Bobby, the rather vapid Skye Terrier who stayed faithfully and boringly beside his master’s grave for some fourteen years.
+By contrast, the spirit of Bluidy Mackenzie is hyperactive, constantly out and about, patrolling the kirkyard, scaring the living daylights out of tourists and children, and earning untold profits for the organisers of Olde Edinburgh Ghost Tours.

 But what, you might wonder, has it got to do with the Random Treasure blogger?
 Let us return to Spooky Coincidences.
 I have related the bizarre circumstances in which I discovered a new putative relative for Frances on the day after she was looking for interesting ancestors; and I’ve given an account of the strange discovery that a Stone in my garden formed part of the wall of Sir George Mackenzie’s house while he was living there in the 1670s.
-And now for four more startling revelations which (I feel sure) will cause a chill to run through the veins of my readers.
+And now for five more startling revelations which (I feel sure) will cause a chill to run through the veins of my readers.

 • Spooky Coincidence No. 4: If you wish to know a lot more about Bluidy Mackenzie, then I recommend you to read his biography, Sir George Mackenzie, king’s advocate, of Rosehaugh, his life and times, written by Andrew Lang and published in 1909.
 Andrew Lang, the celebrated Scottish essayist and folklorist, was my wife’s sister’s daughter’s husband’s great-great uncle.
 How weird it that?